k4u5h4L/Coursera-python3/README.md

 ## Note:

-- This are the assignhments I've done myself.
+- This are the assignments I've done myself.
 So please do not plagiarise it and copy paste the exact same code without thinking.

 - I have uploaded these questions for my own reference, and you can use it the same